Aller au contenu principal

 The kit, from the inside.

-Seven screens to show you what you actually use: the chapters, the video that opens each one, the quiz, the role-play with three variants, the written debrief, and your review flashcards.
+Seven screens to show you what you actually use day to day: the chapters, the video that opens each one, the quiz, the role-play with its three variants, the written debrief and your review flashcards.

 Survival Kit chapter list · 11 chapters + 50 bonus phrases